hbeni/fgcom-mumble/docs/TEST_COVERAGE_DOCUMENTATION.md

-# Test Coverage Documentation
+# Test Module Coverage Documentation

 ## Overview

 This document provides comprehensive documentation of the test coverage for the FGCom-mumble project.
-The project implements a sophisticated radio communication simulation system with extensive testing across multiple dimensions.
+The project implements a sophisticated radio communication simulation system with extensive testing across multiple test modules.

 ## Test Coverage Summary